open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-eu.md

 Drop by and say Hi! at the OpenTelemetry project booth in the KubeCon EU Project Pavilion.
 If you’re lucky, you may even pick up some OpenTelemetry swag!

 You will find us in the Solutions Showcase in Hall 5, Kiosk Number 20.

-[The pavilion hours are][]:
+[Pavilion hours][] are as follows:

 - Wednesday, April 19: 10:30 – 21:00 (includes KubeCrawl + CloudNativeFest from
   18:00 – 21:00)